 - Japan’s Wages Unexpectedly Fall in February in Blow to Inflation.

-USDINR after correction unable to sustain on higher levels showed bearish movements and closed around its immediate support of 69.7000.
-Now, sustaining below this mark it may drag towards its next support zone of 69.0000, on higher levels 70.8000 is act as strong resistance for it.
+USDINR after positive opening in starting of the week unable to sustain on higher levels showed correction and closed with partial loss.
+If continue to trades below 69.0000 mark in upcoming week then it may drag towards support zone of 68.3000.
+On higher levels psychological level of 70.0000 is act as strong resistance for it.

 EURINR found support on lower levels and showed positive movements on last trading session of the week closed around its resistance.
 79.0000 is act as immediate resistance zone for the currency pair if able to sustain above it then shows bullish movements towards 79.5000.
 On lower levels 78.0000 is seen as support zone for it.